Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/readme.md

 Running Tests
 =============

-To run both the tests run `nosetests` or the following:
+To run the tests run `nosetests` or the following:

         python test.py